-In some of your reports, you observed that variants in DHFR, FOL and MTHFR determined your ability to break down synthetic folic acid and your need for methylfolate.
+In some of your reports, you observed that variants in DHFR, MTHFD1 and MTHFR determined your ability to break down synthetic folic acid and your need for folinic acid and methylfolate.
 If you had numerous variants in these genes, it was important for you to avoid folic acid because it could cause high circulating levels of folic acid, block folate receptors and inhibit the transport of folate into the brain.

 A recent study from John Hopkins revealed the repercussions of high circulating levels of folic acid.
 The researchers looked at 1,391 mother-child pairs in the Boston Birth Cohort, a predominantly low-income minority population.
 The researchers found that very high circulating folic acid doubled the risk of autism, and B12 levels (from cyanocobalamin) that were very high tripled the risk of autism.
 If both levels are extremely high, the risk that a child develops the disorder increases 17.6 times.